 One of the scenarios we have heard feedback around is the ability for the a client of a data service to determine the total number of entities in a set without having to retrieve them all.
 The following video discusses this scenario in more detail and some of our thoughts regarding how to make the experience better.

 As we already discussed in a previous blog post, one of the problem spaces related to data services we’d like to take on is synchronization-capable services, enabling offline scenarios.
-We’re still in the early stages of the project,
+We’re still in the early stages of the project, where direction can be adjusted and good feedback can be very influential.

 We mentioned that we were doing some early thinking of “Astoria Offline” back in Mix 2008, where we even demo’ed an early proof of concept.
-Now we’ve been working on various design aspects of Data Services for its future versions,
+Now we’ve been working on various design aspects of Data Services for its future versions, and synchronization/offline support is one of them.

 The goal of Astoria in V1 is to easily expose a data source using the REST approach to the web (with support for concurrency, versioning, auth, etc).
 In general, the way we think about serialization formats (ie. how we represent entites on the wire) is that they are a tool and an application will select the best tool (ie.